 The proposed garden villages are to be established in new greenfield and brownfield sites, are not on the door step of existing towns reducing local objections.
 However they still need to work as successful communities with infrastructure, community services, schools and jobs.

 Architecture for London’s research on the ‘London Village’ imagines a future when private cars have been excluded from towns and cities.
-The government’s pledge to support infrastructure to these new villages could allow for the first steps in this direction.
-High speed trains, ride sharing and support for autonomous vehicles could lead to residents connecting to neighbouring cities without a car culture taking over.
+The government’s pledge to support infrastructure to these new communities could allow for the first steps in this direction.
+High speed trains, ride sharing and support for autonomous vehicles could lead to residents connecting to neighbouring towns quickly and sustainably.